20+ Times Wild Foxes Visited People's Homes And They Shared The Incredible Photos Online

 Do foxes attack?
 BBC Wildlife says, not really:

-"There few reports of foxes attacking people - a handful a year, while the NHS report that more than ten people a day go to hospital for treatement for dog bites.
-A fox may bite or defend themselves if cornered (most recent instances of fox bites happened when a fox was cornered or in unfamiliar surroundings).
-So if you find one in a shed, or even in the house, leave the doors open and it will flee as quickly as it can.
-Also do not worry about leaving your baby or children in the garden; foxes often show less fear of children than adults, but are unlikely to attack one."
+"There are few reports of foxes attacking people - a handful a year, while the NHS reports that more than ten people a day go to the hospital for treatment for dog bites.
+A fox may bite or defend itself if cornered (the most recent instances of fox bites happened when a fox was cornered or in unfamiliar surroundings).
+So if you find one in a shed or even in the house, leave the doors open, and it will flee as quickly as it can.
+Also, do not worry about leaving your baby or children in the garden; foxes often show less fear of children than adults but are unlikely to attack one."

 Wild is putting it lightly.